Green Sweat Bees

 variety of flowers.
 They sting only if handled

-These bees are called sweat bees as they are attracted to the salt found in human sweat.
+These bees are called Green Sweat Bees as they are attracted to the salt found in human sweat.
 Most of these

 bees nest underground but some burrow in wood.
 They emerge in mid spring and will forage throughout the